IllDepence/sirtetris.com/static/pages/interests.md

 <p>The first thing I watched after re-discovering anime was Elfen Lied.
 As I was blown away I became kind of obsessed with it and collected loads of information and fan art.
 Since this could be of some use to others I'll just <a href="?c=el">leave this here</a>.</p>-->
 - - -
 # MOAR<span id="MOAR"></span>
-Stuff that I was into, want to get into, am into but lack usable content to present or motiavtion to write an own section about, is represented somewhere else on the site, etc.
+Stuff that I was into, want to get into, am into but lack usable content to present or motiavtion to create a section for, is represented somewhere else on the site, etc.

 * linux
 * free and open-source